-Though dated, I can see why this game is so innovative for its time.
+Though dated, I can see why Shadow Dragon and the Blade of Light is so innovative for its time.
 Does it drag its heels?
 Oh, most definitely.
 The game feels a lot longer than it really is because of all this trivial bullshit.
 It does end up becoming maddening to finish.

 Most of the game does have a reasonable challenge as long as you know what you’re doing.
 But as soon as you’re getting close to the finish, the game enters lunatic mode and you’re put through some of the most hellish maps that this series has to offer.
-Because of this, I don’t recommend this game unless you’re a hardcore Fire Emblem fan who just so happens to be a sadomasochistic gamer.
+Because of this, I don’t recommend Shadow Dragon and the Blade of Light unless you’re a hardcore Fire Emblem fan who just so happens to be a sadomasochistic gamer.

 But does it have good things in it?